 The recent years have portrayed the renaissance in the domain of microbial fermentation, as microbial biopharma industry has once again gained attention towards the production of biologics using microbial expression system.
-The modification and innovation in the microbial expression systems for the production of various biologics have side-lined some of the earlier concerns associated with them, such as folding of the biologics, and has led to manufacturing of high-quality biologics in a larger quantity.
-The upscaled trend in adoption of production of biologics using microbes has been due to the advancements in the microbial fermentation technologies / platforms.
-Over time, microbial contract manufacturing domain has significantly evolved and has led to production of various biologics, primarily proteins.
+The modification and innovation in the microbial fermentation based expression systems for the production of various biologics have side-lined some of the earlier concerns associated with them, such as folding of the biologics, and has led to high-quality biologics contract manufacturing in a larger quantity.
+The upscaled trend in adoption of production of biologics using microbial fermentation has been due to the advancements in the microbial fermentation companies offering novel technologies / platforms.
+Over time, microbial fermentation domain has significantly evolved and has led to production of various biologics, primarily proteins.
 However, an increasing bend can be observed towards the microbial contract biomanufacturing domain.

-Currently, over 115 industry players are actively involved in the microbial contract biomanufacturing.
-The microbial contract biomanufacturing market is presently highly fragmented, featuring the presence of small companies (28%), mid-sized players (27%), large firms (25%) and very large firms (20%).
+Currently, over 115 industry players are actively involved in the microbial fermentation industry.
+The microbial fermentation CMO market is presently highly fragmented, featuring the presence of small companies (28%), mid-sized players (27%), large firms (25%) and very large firms (20%).
 Examples of well-established players engaged in this domain (companies having more than 10,000 employees) include (in alphabetical order) AbbVie Contract Manufacturing, GE Healthcare, Lonza, Pierre Fabre and Sandoz.

 Location of Microbial Contract Biomanufacturing Facilities